- 1 Activate post name permalink settings on the staging site

 To resolve it you have three options:

 - A. Create a new staging site and use a subdomain for it.
-Then, relative links have no negative side effects and will be working as intended.
+Then, relative links have no negative side effects and will work as intended.

 - B. Use absolute URLs, instead of relative links.

 Convert all relative links to absolute ones.
-Do this first on the live site and then clone again or just change the links on the staging site after creating the staging site.
+Do this first on the live site and then clone again or change the links on the staging site after creating the staging site.